Invokana Amputation Lawsuit Claims & Settlements 2018

-The Hood National Law Group is currently investigating the risk of leg and foot amputation risks along with kidney failure from the drug called Invokana (canagliflozin) by Mitsubishi Tanabe Pharma and is marketed under license by Janssen, a division of Johnson & Johnson.
-There may be an Invokana amputation lawsuit starting with cash claims from a settlement.
+The lawyers at Hood National Law Group are STILL ACCEPTING CLAIMS.
+These cases are for leg and foot amputation injury from the drug called Invokana (canagliflozin) and is marketed under license by Janssen, a division of Johnson & Johnson.
+Invokana amputation lawsuit are settling out of court with cash claims from these settlement.
 Contact the Hood National Law Group, today to schedule a free initial consultation.

 FDA Alert for Invokana Increased Risk of Leg and Foot Amputations